martinthomson/http-miser/draft-thomson-http-content-signature.md

 # Describing Signature Keys {#keys}

-A message MAY include a signing key.
+A message MAY include a public key.
 This can be used to provision trusted keys.

-Providing an encryption key is typically only useful where the provision of the key can be attributed a higher level of trust than the signature.
+Providing a signature public key is typically only useful where the provision of the key can be attributed a higher level of trust than the signature.
 A message sent using out-of-band content-encoding {{I-D.reschke-http-oob-encoding}} is one situation that benefits from the use of this header field.